Childhood? Which childhood?

 hell from here and now,

-death from childhood, and both of them
+death from childhood, and both

 from dreaming.